tinko26/ao/docs/api/src/ao/ao_print.h.md

 };
 ```

+This type represents options for the conversion.
 It consists of the following members.

 | `digits_exponent` | The minimum number of exponent digits to output.
 Eventually, leading zeros will be added. |
 | `digits_fractional` | The minimum number of fractional digits to output.
 Eventually, trailing zeros will be added. |